VE3XLT/uv-k5-firmware-custom/README.md

 * new key combinations:
     * add the F + UP or F + DOWN key combination to dynamically change the Squelch level,
     * add the F + F1 or F + F2 key combination to dynamically change the Step,
-    * add F+8 to quickly switch backlight between BLMin and BLMax on demand (this bypass BackLt strategy),
+    * add F + 8 to quickly switch backlight between BLMin and BLMax on demand (this bypass BackLt strategy),
-    * add F+9 to return to BackLt strategy.
+    * add F + 9 to return to BackLt strategy,
+    * add long press on MENU, in * SCAN mode, to temporarily exclude a memory channel if (not working with * SCAN ALL).
 * many fix:
     * squelch,
     * s-meter,
     * DTMF overlaying,
     * scan list 2 ignored,
     * scan range limit,
+    * clean display on startup,
     * and more...
 * disabled ENABLE_DTMF_CALLING,
 * disabled SCRAMBLER,
 * unlock TX on all bands needs only to be repeat 3 times,
+* remove blink and SOS functionality,
+* code refactoring and many memory optimization,
 * and more...

 ## Main features from Egzumer: